-Table 5 - Spend Pr ofile Funding 2017-2018 2018-2019 2019-2020 2020- 2021 SELEP LGF 10% 60% 30% 0% Developer Contributions 0% 60% 40% 0% In 2017/18 funding with construction fo • - nd consultatio As outlined in section of scheme construct be associated with Hailsham and East Polegate tion on the gener this, given that t al public and th his corridor is t e traffic manage he key transport ment which we want which we Polegate.
-Therefore this risk has influenced the spend profile, as shown above, with the funding being spent during one financial year, enabling the majority of road' works to be undertaken during one construction phase, and the re- funding spent for 'off road' works in the final year of construction.
+Table 5 - Spend Pro Table 5 - Spend Profile Funding 2017-2018 2018-2019 2019-2020 2020- 2021 SELEP LGF 10% 60% 30% 0% Developer Contributions 0% 60% 40% 0% In 2017/18 funding will be required to progress detailed design and consultatio with construction following in 2018/19 through to 2019/20.
+As outlined in section of scheme construct be associated with Hailsham and East Polegate. tion on the gener this, given that t al public and th his corridor is t e traffic manage he key transport ment which route betwe the funding being s road' works to be Therefore this risk has influenced the spend profile, as shown above, with 60% or the funding being spent during one financial year, enabling the majority of the 'or road' works to be undertaken during one construction phase, and the remaining funding spent for 'off road' works in the final year of construction.
 1.14.
-Practical completion date Table 5 in Section 1.15.
-Project development stage available.
-The Phase 1 - Willi stage, as part of the - eliminary des A public consultati elections.
-In additi Environment, to pro ion authorisatio n from ESCC L ead Member f or Transport 1.16.
-Proposed completion of outputs The housing, jobs a be delivered throug • 2.4 and 3.2 v outputo The package of means of;- - out in sections 2 h, (including the 2.4 and 3.2), ncouraging inwa - - - and South Weal by the busines s community improving journproviding a steeled ney times and jou ep change in th am, Polegate an e provision of sustainable tra nsport choic contributing to ssibility to jobs, t local health and wellbeing.
-1.17.
-Links to other SELEP projects, if The package will au these include:- ugment the inves tment in three existing LGF tra nsport projec applicable • A22/A27 Junction Improvements - £4m This is a package of five junction improvements to the north of Eastbourne to unlock delivery of employment growth and housing in South Wealden and Eastbourne. • Eastbourne and South Wealden LSTF Walking & Cycling package £8.6m The Eastbourne and South Wealden walking and cycling package will deliver a number of routes and complementary measures that are interdependent and will support an expanding walking and cycling network.
+Practical completion date The practical comp The practical completion date for the package of schemes is 2019/20 Table 5 in Section 1.13 includes a profile of the outturn spend for the fund 1.15.
+Project development stage The Phase 1 - Willingdon element of the package is currently at preliminary design stage, as part of the development of the wider package.
+A public consultation will be held in May 2017, following local County Council elections.
+In addition authorisation from ESCC Lead Member for Transport & Environment, to proceed to detailed design, will be sought in October 2017.
+1.16.
+Proposed completion of The housing, jobs and commercial space outputs set out in sections 2.4 and 3.2 will be delivered through the existing LGF period and also beyond 2021. outputs The package of mea of;- The package of measures for this corridor will focus on delivering the key outcomes : h , (including the 2.4 and 3.2), housing and job os/commercial sp ace outputs • enabling and encouraging inward investment, by the business community in the Eastbourne and South Wealden area, reducing conget improving journ stion, ney times and jou Irney comfort, between Hailsh ep change in th am, Polegate and d Eastbourne, ssibility to jobs, t local health and - ion and leisure s ervices, and 1.17.
+Links to other SELEP projects, if The package will au these include:- existing LGF tra nsport proje applicable A22/A27 Junction Improvements - £4m This is a package of five junction improvements to the north of Eastbourne to unlock delivery of employment growth and housing in South Wealden and Eastbourne.
+Eastbourne and South Wealden LSTF Walking & Cycling package £8.6m The Eastbourne and South Wealden walking and cycling package will deliver a number of routes and complementary measures that are interdependent and will support an expanding walking and cycling network.
 The package will focus on enabling walking and cycling for short local journeys, or as part of longer journeys, between residential areas to key trip attractors along Hailsham and Eastbourne corridor. £2.6m of Local Growth Funding towards these routes has been released by SELEP.
-(June 2015) • Eastbourne Town Centre Movement & Access Package £6m A complementary package of integrated sustainable transport measures, which will improve public realm and will provide a gateway to the town centre corridor of Terminus Road, along with improving the operation of the town centre Ring Road. £3m of Local Growth Funding towards this scheme has been released by SELEP.
+(June 2015) Eastbourne Town Centre Movement & Access Package £6m A complementary package of integrated sustainable transport measures, which will improve public realm and will provide a gateway to the town centre corridor of Terminus Road, along with improving the operation of the town centre Ring Road. £3m of Local Growth Funding towards this scheme has been released by SELEP.
 (April 2016)